OracleLinuxWorld/vagrantKafka/README.md

 Please create a seperate SSH session with abovementioned details.

 In the tab "Advanced SSH settings" select "Use private key" and select the location of the "IdentityFile" as mentioned above.

-# Notes on "Production Environment"

-The confluent control script that is pre-installed by the Confluent packages is very convenient for quickly setting up Kafka.

-However!
-Confluent does not recommend this to be used on production setups because a.o. it skips a number of important validation steps.

-Please use the scripts below to control the start/stop of kafka and its components.

-* Start ZooKeeper.
-Run this command in its own terminal.
-$ <path-to-confluent>/bin/zookeeper-server-start <path-to-confluent>/etc/kafka/zookeeper.properties

-* Start Kafka.
-Run this command in its own terminal.
-$ <path-to-confluent>/bin/kafka-server-start <path-to-confluent>/etc/kafka/server.properties

-* Start Schema Registry.
-Run this command in its own terminal.
-$ <path-to-confluent>/bin/schema-registry-start \
-<path-to-confluent>/etc/schema-registry/schema-registry.properties

-* Start Connect in distributed mode.
-Run this command in its own terminal.
-$ <path-to-confluent>/bin/connect-distributed \
-<path-to-confluent>/etc/schema-registry/connect-avro-distributed.properties

-Alternatively, use the Confluent controlscripts.
+# (re-) starting services

+For convenience, you will find all the Confluent Kafka service names below.
 The following services are available for use with systemctl:

 * confluent-control-center